 Following the research strategy described in chapter 5, we have obtained the results and will discuss them in this section.
 In total, we have collected 280 responses.
 We have not used 51 responses since these respondents did not answer the attention check question correctly.
 Additionally, we have taken out eight answers as there was at least one value missing (e.g. gender and age).
 These adjustments left 221 responses we could use in the data analysis.
 As the proportion of missing data did not exceed 5%, we did not conduct a worst-case analysis.

 We have quantified the scores for the participation questions (1-7) and calculated an average to create a score for participation per participant (ranging from 1-7).
 We have standardised the final scores for participation using the scale() function in R-software.
-All treatment and demographic variables were standardized and put together in a linear model to measure their effect on average participation, the dependent variable in the model.
+All treatment and demographic variables were standardised and put together in a linear model to measure their effect on average participation which is the dependent variable in the model.
 The individual scores for each participant are accessible in the data matrix in appendix 3.
 Figure 4 presents a summary of the data.
 This boxplot indicates that the hedonic conditions result in a higher score for average participation than the utilitarian conditions.
 Furthermore, we can indicate that within the hedonic and utilitarian treatments, the group which 'attended' an offline event score higher on average participation than their counterparts who did not.
-By constructing the linear model, we can test these indications thoroughly.
+By constructing the linear model, we tested these indications thoroughly.

 Please note that sample sizes differ slightly between the groups due to the removal of responses in the survey.
 They range from 47 respondents for the online-hedonic condition to 66 respondents for the online-utilitarian condition.
-For the offline conditions we had 49 participants in the hedonic treatment group, and 59 in the utilitarian treatment group.
+For the offline conditions, we had 49 participants in the hedonic treatment group, and 59 in the utilitarian treatment group.
 As the sample sizes for all conditions are exceeding the threshold value of N=30, we have not identified problems in running the linear regression.
 Socio-demographics also slightly vary between the treatment groups.